ThompsonA93/DatEng_UE/4/README.md

 - [ ] Load data from the JSON files

+Reformatting the data:
+- Typos in resultlist_webtech & resultlist_interop ( Missing ':' )

 It was decided that the data is imported and transmuted within the database's context.